 More Info... by email

-The rolling radius of a tire is the length of space it takes for the tire to make one complete revolution.
+The rolling radius of a tire is the distance between the center of the wheel and the bottom of the tire.
 Typically, the larger the diameter of the tire, the greater the rolling radius.
 Understanding this is important for designers of vehicles since this will impact the vehicle's functions, such as the speedometer, the transmission shift points and the Revolutions Per Minute (RPM) of the engine's crank shaft.
 In racing applications, the radius is used to set the stagger on oval track vehicles.
 On drag racing vehicles, the rolling radius can affect the speed at which the front tires break the timing lights.

 On a two-wheel drive vehicle, the rolling radius of the front and rear tires can be greatly different.
 A smaller tire on the front of a two-wheel drive vehicle will roll much faster than the larger rear tire and will make the vehicle react very quickly to steering commands.
 It will not, however, hinder the vehicle's performance.
 This is not the case on a four-wheel drive vehicle.
 Many systems are adversely affected by operating a four-wheel drive vehicle with different rolling radius tires on the front axle and on the rear axle.